dopecodez/dopecodez/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I like to develop code and myself.
+I develop and help maintain packages i like and find interesting.
 The power of open source is the power of people!

 - 🔭 I’m currently working on my latest crazy ideas :octocat:
 - 🌱 I’m currently learning React, .NET Core, and Go